phillipSloan/ComputationalLogic/Readme.md

 conflicting_not_rules(Head:-not(Body)):-
 	retractall(prolexa:stored_rule(_,[(Head:-Body)])).
 ```
-This new function searching the current rulebase for rules which are in direct conflict with a newly instantiated rule and removes them from the rulebase.
+This new function takes a rule and searches the current rulebase to remove any which are in direct conflict.
 This function is called from prolexa.pl when a new rule is added.
 ```
 % A. Utterance is a sentence
 	( phrase(sentence(Rule),UtteranceList),